xHunterW/Talent-Tempo_Human_Resources_Hiring_Tool/README.md

 - title (character) — job title (used for filtering)
 - source (character) — e.g., "external" vs "internal"

-These two input files should be placed in the data folder within this github, and the file paths within the global.R file (internal_jobs & external_jobs) should be updated to match the .csv input file names.
+These two input files should be placed in the data folder within this repo, and the file paths within the global.R file (internal_jobs & external_jobs) should be updated to match the .csv input file names.

 # Required R Files
 ### global.R